aws/neptune-export/README.md

   - [Building neptune-export](#building-neptune-export)
   - [Security](#security)
   - [Deploying neptune-export as an AWS Lambda Function](#deploying-neptune-export-as-an-aws-lambda-function)

 ## Neptune-Export service

 You can now deploy _neptune-export_ as a service inside your Neptune VPC.
 Use [these CloudFormation templates](https://docs.aws.amazon.com/neptune/latest/userguide/machine-learning-data-export-service.html) to install the Neptune-Export service.

+## Standalone usage

+_neptune-export_ is also runnable as an adhoc command.
+See [prerequisites](https://docs.aws.amazon.com/neptune/latest/userguide/export-utility.html).

 ## Best practices

 ### Export from a cloned cluster